turingschool/backend-curriculum-site/module3/lessons/oauth.md

 ## Learning Goals

-* Can explain the tradeoffs of using OAuth vs. building authentication from scratch.
+* Explain the tradeoffs of using OAuth vs. building authentication from scratch.
-* Can implement the OAuth handshake using an HTTP library.
+* Implement the OAuth handshake using an HTTP library.
-* Understands the value of using Omniauth to handle this handshake.
+* Understand the value of using Omniauth to handle this handshake.
-* Understands where to store and how to use a user's access token
+* Understand where to store and how to use a user's access token

 ## Slides